d12frosted/elpa-mirror/melpa/decide-readme.txt

 ?
 W 6 -> decide-whereto-relative-6 (forward,left,right,back,up,down)

 It is also possible to pick random combinations of words taken from the variable decide-tables using ? t (decide-from-table). decide-table is an alist that gives lists of possible values for each 'table'.
-If one of the strings is the name of another table in the alist a random from that list will be substituted.
-A word that is a valid dice-spec is rolled with the result inserted.
-A word that is a valid range (as for decide-random-range) will result in a random value from that range being inserted.
+If the name of another table in the alist is given in square brackets a random value from that list will be substituted, and this is applied recursively (do not include a reference to a table from a table referred to from that table!).
+A valid dice-spec in square brackets is rolled with the result inserted.
+A valid range in square brackets (as for decide-random-range) will result in a random value from that range being inserted.
 If a word matches the name of a table that table will be used to insert something at that position.
-A tilde (~) can be used anywhere in a table string to insert nothing, to prevent the parser from recognizing some word, or to glue together words or dice-specifiers without a space to separate them.
 A possible expansion for a table name can have a weight added to make it more likely to be choosen like ("dragon" .
 3) (making it three times as likely to be choosen as an expansion that has no weight given).
 The default-value for decide-tables contains some examples to hopefully make all this a bit less confusing.

+The functions decide-table-load-file and decide-table-load-dir can be used to load random tables from text files into the decide-tables variable.
+Each file contains a single table, with one possible substitution per line, in the same format as is used in decide-tables.
+Weights are set by prefixing a line with a number and a comma, with no whitespace before or after.
+The name of the table is taken from the first non-empty, non-comment line, and that line must begin with a semicolon (to future-safe the format in case multiple tables in the same file is allowed eventually).
+No later lines in the file may begin with a semicolon.
+The random-tables subdirectory in the git-repository for decide-mode contains example tables.

 Example of globally binding a keyboard combination to roll dice:
 (global-set-key (kbd "C-c r") 'decide-roll-dice)